 The Monique Burr Foundation for Children (MBF) is a nonprofit organization started by Edward E. Burr in 1997 on the one-year anniversary of the death of Monique Burr, his late wife, to continue her legacy of child protection and child advocacy.
-This year, MBF is celebrating its 21st anniversary, and although our strategies may have changed over the years, our core mission has remained the same – protecting children through prevention education.
-Research shows that 95% of abuse is preventable through education, which is why we created the MBF Child Safety Matters™ Prevention Education Series for children and youth in K-8th grade.
+This year, MBF is celebrating its 22nd anniversary, and although our strategies may have changed over the years, our core mission has remained the same – protecting children through prevention education.
+Research shows that 95% of abuse is preventable through education, which is why we created the MBF Prevention Education Programs for children and youth in K-12th grade.

-To date, MBF has trained over 3,000 facilitators who have implemented MBF Child Safety Matters® and MBF Teen Safety Matters® lessons to over 2 million students.
-Our President / CEO, Lynn Layton, and the rest of the MBF team are excited about the upcoming school year and reaching more students with our new MBF Athlete Safety Matters™ and MBF After-School Safety Matters™ .
+To date, MBF has trained over 3,000 facilitators who have implemented MBF Child Safety Matters® and MBF Teen Safety Matters® lessons to over 3 million students.
+Our President / CEO, Lynn Layton, and the entire MBF team are excited about the upcoming school year and reaching more students with the expansion of MBF Teen Safety Matters® through 12th grade and our new programs, MBF Athlete Safety Matters™ and MBF After-School Safety Matters™ .

 To learn more about the Foundation and our programs, visit http://mbfpreventioneducation.org!